josephKettaneh/SDC-ALTEN-TEST/README.md

 | SQL      | Connection with SQL DB                   |          ✅           |             ✅                   |                   ✅                  |
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

+# Test Done
+  All tests on the above tasks are done and presented in the folder  **tests**.

 # TEST DESCRIPTION
 ## Back-end